We Followed a Waitress to a New Diner Because of Customer Experience. Here's Why

 Following the Sarah Experience to the Next Diner

 When we asked if Sarah was OK, we were curtly told that she and a couple of the other staff we asked about had “moved on.”
+We then left without even ordering.

 My wife and Sarah had become particularly friendly and often texted each other, so we soon learned where Sarah worked and filed it away as a “let’s try that one morning.”
 After the level of service deteriorated at our original go-to restaurant, we decided to follow Sarah to the diner where she now works.
 The smile on her face as we walked in was worth the extra drive.